ubccr/coldfront/coldfront/plugins/freeipa/README.md

 ## Design

-FreeIPA unix groups can be set on a per allocation basis using using a allocation attribute named "freeipa\_group".
+FreeIPA unix groups can be set on a per allocation basis using an allocation attribute named "freeipa\_group".
 The value of this attribute must be a valid unix group in FreeIPA.
 Any users added/removed from the allocation will then automatically be added/removed from the group in